Words by Alex

 That night we went out to a nice dinner, had some drinks, and did a little gambling.
 Crystal managed to win money on a slot machine, which can only be attributed to newlywed luck.

 We are going to Costa Rica for a belated honeymoon.
-Eventually, we will add some kids to our family of cats and plants, and take them along on our adventures.
+Eventually, we will add some kids to our cat’s and plant’s family and take them along on our adventures.

 Photography by Gaby J Photography